readytogroove/readytogroove.github.io/_posts/newsletter/2015-11-05-4-reasons-to-learn-about-your-reproductive-health.md

 ## 3. Reproductive health is linked to stress. ##

 Stress in your life can affect your reproductive health in many ways.
-Not only can it <a class="text-link" target="_blank" href="http://www.livescience.com/41329-why-is-my-period-late.html">delay ovulation</a>, but it can also stop it altogether.
+Not only can it <a class="text-link" href="http://www.livescience.com/41329-why-is-my-period-late.html">delay ovulation</a>, but it can also stop it altogether.

 Amenorrhea is a menstrual disorder characterized by a lack of menstruation for at least three months&mdash;this also means a lack of ovulation because if you're ovulating, you *will* have a period.
 Amenorrhea can be caused by many things, but a common cause is when the hypothalamus (a section of your brain that produces many essential hormones) doesn't produce enough of a specific hormone called gonadotropin-releasing hormone, or GnRH.
 This GnRH deficit halts ovarian function, stopping both ovulation and menstruation.